Biblical Translation Copyright disclaimers

 Proof – Linguistic

-The Greek word that has been translated law/custom is the Strong’s Concordance Greek word G3551.
+The Greek word that can been translated law/custom in this verse, is the Strong’s Concordance Greek word G3551.

-The concordance states that the legal definitions and usages for the word are as follows;
+The Strong’s Concordance states that the legal definitions and usages for the word are as follows;

 ‘Definition: that which is assigned, usage, law